Managing a tenancy - information for landlords

 Template tenancy agreement

 A free of charge model tenancy agreement has been designed by the government.
-This is for use when a landlord and tenant are entering into a shorthold assured tenancy agreement in the private rented sector.
+This is for use when a landlord and tenant are entering into a periodic assured tenancy agreement in the private rented sector.
 There is no legal requirement to use this template.

 Charges